bigbridge-nl/product-import/README.md

 ## Assumptions

+* Requires >= PHP 7.0
 * Input in UTF-8 (Magento standard)
-* Database query length is at least 1 MB (this has been a MySQL default for long)
+* Database query length is at least 1 MB (to support older MySQL versions)

 ## On empty values

 * A value of "" will be ignored, it is not imported.
 The reason is that in imports, an empty value often means unknown, or unimportant, but rarely: to be deleted.

 ## Thanks to

+Thanks to Marco de Vries for telling me about the intricacies of product import.

 This project ows a great deal of ideas and inspiration from Magmi / Magento 1 [Magmi](https://github.com/dweeves/magmi-git)